aleksnyder/wmata-cli/README.md

 List all stations belonging to the specified line color.
 Trains can be listed from the Orange, Blue, Silver, Red, Green, and Yellow lines.

-Get all stations on the Orange line
+See all stations on the Orange line

 ```
-$ wmata-cli list Orange
+$ wmata-cli list -c Orange
 ```

 ### Station

-List all trains belonging to the specified station.
+List all incoming trains belonging to the specified station.
 If unsure of the station name use the [`list`](#list) command.

-Get all trains coming into the Smithsonian station
+See all trains coming into the Smithsonian station

 ```
 $ wmata-cli station Smithsonian